SlimShadyIAm/runner-assist-frontend/README.md

 ## Where to preview our app

 Our app is currently hosted on my AWS server, which you can find here: [trimm.farooq.xyz](https://trimm.farooq.xyz/)

+**This will probably stop working at some point, as the school will wipe our database**

 ** You may experience some issues logging in or creating new accounts.
 We're currently unable to replicate the issues, but there seems to be an intermittent issue with the password hashing.
 At the time of writing they seem to work.**